Asociatia-Bucurie-In-dar/centrul-Sf-Ioan-Cel-Milostiv/messages/terms/en.md

 ## Introduction

 Welcome to Bucurie în Dar (Gift of Joy) Association's Website.
-These terms and conditions outline the rules and regulations for the use of Saint John The Merciful Center's Website, located at www.centrulsfantulioancelmilostiv.org.
+These terms and conditions outline the rules and regulations for the use of Bucurie în Dar (Gift of Joy) Association's Website, located at www.CentrulSfantulIoanCelMilostiv.org.

 By accessing this website, we assume you accept these terms and conditions.
-Do not continue to use www.centrulsfantulioancelmilostiv.org if you do not agree to all of the terms and conditions stated on this page.
+Do not continue to use www.CentrulSfantulIoanCelMilostiv.org if you do not agree to all of the terms and conditions stated on this page.

 ## Donations